-For example, Ocado could generate traffic to their site that has a reasonable likelyhood of converting by using their existing Facebook website pixel Remarketing list of all users who have viewed the final checkout confirmation page, to create a lookalike audience which is 1% similar to those users.
+For example, Ocado could generate traffic to their site that has a reasonable likelihood of converting by using their existing Facebook website pixel Remarketing list of all users who have viewed the final checkout confirmation page, to create a lookalike audience which is 1% similar to those users.

 How to create Facebook Lookalike Audiences

-Within Facebook Adverts Manager, go to the audiences tab on the Audiences tab on the left hand side of the page:
+Within Facebook Adverts Manager, go to the audiences tab on the Audiences tab on the left-hand side of the page:

-Next click the green ‘create audience’ button in the top right hand corner of the page, and choose the ‘lookalike audience’ option.
+Next, click the green ‘create audience’ button in the top right-hand corner of the page, and choose the ‘lookalike audience’ option.

 In the source box, you need to search for the existing Remarketing list you’d like the lookalike audience created from.
 You also need to select a country from which your audience should all be.
 Next select how similar you’d like the audience to be by moving the ‘Size’ toggle from one side to the other.
 The biggest end of the scale is the maximum 10% similarity, whilst toggling nearer the smaller end will bring you closer to the 1% similarity: